budgielang/NBudgie/docs/Commands.md

 # Commands

-Each supported GLS command corresponds to a directory of that command's name under `src/commands` containing:
+Each supported Budgie command corresponds to a directory of that command's name under `src/commands` containing:
 * `matchers.ts` exporting a `MatchersList`
 * `command.ts` exporting a `Command`
 * `index.ts` exporting a method that creates an object with the corresponding `command` and `matchersList`